csmart/git_info/README.md

 ## Switching between branches

-Remember that Git has a full copy of the repository but only copy of the code is accessible at any point in time in your workspace.
+Remember that Git has a full copy of the repository but only one copy of the code is accessible at any point in time in your workspace.
 By default this is the master branch, but we've shown how you can create as many branches as you like.